donriddo/flight-surety/README.md

 3. `cd` into app and again `npm install`

-4. Go back to the project root and run `truffle develop`
+4. Run `truffle compile` to compile the contracts

-5. From the develop console, run `compile`

-6. Run `test` to ensure all the tests are passing
+5. Run `truffle test` to ensure all the tests are passing

-7. Run `migrate`

-8. From a separate tab on your terminal and in the project root, run `npm run client`
+6. From a separate tab on your terminal and in the project root, run `npm run client` to start up the DApp UI

+7. From another separate tab on your terminal and in the project root, run `npm run oracle` to start up the oracles server (just a simulation)

+8. Start up any ethereum node of choice.
+Preferrably use ganache-cli as it is already configured as part of the DApp and it also allow socket connection for the DApp and the oracles server to hook into.
+If using ganache, make sure to have ganache installed (https://github.com/trufflesuite/ganache-cli).

+You can start up ganache with `ganche-cli -a 100 -p 8545` from another terminal tab.
+This will start up ganache on port 8545 and provide you with free 100 accounts to test with.
+The rest of the steps below assumes you are running `ganache-cli`

+9. Run `truffle migrate --reset --network ganache` to deploy the contract

-9. Go to `localhost:8081` on your browser to interact with the app.
+10. Go to `localhost:8081` on your browser to interact with the app.

-10. Enjoy!
+11. Enjoy!

 ### This DApp has been deployed onto the Rinkeby test network.
 Find details below